fhsj12138/GSB_Notes/Boundaries/Data_summary.md

 ## OptionMetrics
+IvyDB contains historical data for all US listed equities(only looked at).
+1996-present.
 Compared IV values for option secid 110627 in year 2012 between different files to match data used in permno_match_implied_vol_update_v13
 ### Std_Option_Price File
 - Information on standardized/interpolated options(standardised option only included if there is enough option price data on that date to interpolate values with)